cjdenio/playbox/README.md

 Playbox is a system for playing back audio during live productions.

+### Features
+- Super simple interface
+- Cues can be any color
+- Stage display allows performers to see playing cue
+- It's **free**, so what more can you ask for?
+- Did I mention it's **cross-platform** too?
+It works on Windows, MacOS, and pretty much any Linux distribution.
+- And it's **open-source**, so you aspiring developers can play around with it.
+- It has a *sweet* logo

 ## Get Playbox

-You can download installers over at the [Releases](https://github.com/cjdenio/playbox/releases/latest) page.
+Convinced yet?
+You can download Playbox over at yonder [Releases](https://github.com/cjdenio/playbox/releases/latest) page.

 ## Build it